Residence Halls Packing List

 This is not an exhaustive list of the electrical appliances and pieces of equipment that are not suitable for use in campus housing.
 The student must obtain written approval from Residence Life prior to bringing or using any item that does not clearly fall within the range of allowed items.
 All appliances and electronics used in campus housing must have the original Underwriter's Laboratory seal.
 If an unapproved item is found in a campus housing space, the item will be confiscated and a fine assessed.
 The list of items not allowed, restrictions on use and storage, and permitted specifications can be altered at the University's choosing based on currently available information.

-Birthday candles on cakes and candles necessary for the observation of religious holidays may be burned with prior permission from the Area Coordinator/Manager.
+Birthday candles on cakes and candles necessary for the observation of religious holidays may be burned with prior permission from the Area Coordinator/Residence Director.

 Approved Residence Life Vendors